 The endgame may be the same but getting there can be a different story.
-Insight shows more people search for potty training tips for boys.
-Does that mean girls are easier?
+Insights show that more people search for potty training tips for boys.
+Does that mean girls are easier to potty train?

 There is a general view among parents that girls tend to take to potty training more readily and quickly than boys.
 A survey by the website Made for Mums found that over a third (35%) of parents believe girls are easier to potty train than boys, while only 14% of parents believe boys are easier to train than girls.
 In addition, 54% of parents of girls start potty training before the age of two compared with only 38% of parents of boys.